 From meeting up with friends, to starting a new project or engaging in a hobby we know and love, it can sometimes be hard to find the motivation to actively get involved with activities that are good for your mental health.
 When we are struggling with mental health problems this can become even harder, tasks that may seem simple to others, such as getting in the shower, or making breakfast can become overwhelming.

-So, we thought it would be a good idea to ask you for your top tips on overcoming a lack of motivation so we can share it with our online community.
-This is what you said:
+So, we thought it would be a good idea to ask the general public for their top tips on overcoming a lack of motivation so we can share it with our online community.
+Read on to find out more on what the general public had to say.

 1. Break tasks in to manageable chunks